ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 network file system.

-This path (`/xdisk/geponce/`) will be used in the `Photoscan Preferences` in the `Network` tab (see red box in the image below).
+This path (`/xdisk/geponce/`) will be used in the `PhotoScan Preferences` in the `Network` tab (see red box in the image below).

 ![](./img/network_pref_photoscan.png) <br>

-Photoscan will point to this `/xdisk/username` folder and the physical location of that folder will be at the UA-HPC. <br>
+PhotoScan will point to this `/xdisk/username` folder and the physical location of that folder will be at the UA-HPC. <br>

 **Note:**

 One question that emerged during this step is: Where should I start/store my project at?
-E.g. If the project is stored in `/username/projects/proj1/`, Photoscan will save that path in the metadata of the project.
-Thus, if the project is moved into `/xdisk/username` for doing the heavy lifting processing, Photoscan will look for the former path.
+E.g. If the project is stored in `/username/projects/proj1/`, PhotoScan will save that path in the metadata of the project.
+Thus, if the project is moved into `/xdisk/username` for doing the heavy lifting processing, PhotoScan will look for the former path.
 Therefore, metadata should be checked before starting the HPC processing to make sure that the references to file paths are correct.

-### 6. Request a node for Photoscan Server (orchestrator)
+### 6. Request a node for PhotoScan Server (orchestrator)

-Next step is to request/initiate the Photoscan Server.
-This is a node/computer that will work as the orchestrator of the processing, coordinating the access to Photoscan at each CPU's/GPU's.
+Next step is to request/initiate the PhotoScan Server.
+This is a node/computer that will work as the orchestrator of the processing, coordinating the access to PhotoScan at each CPU's/GPU's.

 First, open a terminal and connect to HPC-Server (gatekeeper).